gchure/phd/_site/docs/src/chapter_02/section_07_methods.md

 ### Flow Cytometry

-&nbsp;&nbsp;&nbsp;&nbsp;Unless explicitly mentioned, all fold-change measurements were collected on a Miltenyi Biotec MACSquant Analyzer 10 Flow Cytometer graciously provided by the Pamela Björkman lab at Caltech.
-Detailed information regarding the voltage settings of the photo-multiplier detectors can be found in the supplemental Chapter 7.
+All fold-change measurements were collected on a Miltenyi Biotec MACSquant Analyzer 10 Flow Cytometer graciously provided by the Pamela Björkman lab at Caltech.
+Detailed information regarding the voltage settings of the photo-multiplier detectors can be found in the supplemental Chapter 6.

-&nbsp;&nbsp;&nbsp;&nbsp;Prior to each
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Prior to each
 day’s experiments, the analyzer was calibrated using MACSQuant Calibration Beads (Cat.
 No. 130-093-607) such that day-to-day experiments would be comparable.
 All YFP fluorescence measurements were